2024/25 Fundamentals and Outlook

 Fundamental analysis involves comparing major supply and demand variables like production, consumption, and ending stocks.
 This is usually based on organized tables, the prime example of which are published by USDA, and reproduced below:

-On the demand side, world exports were reduced by 290,000 bales month over month, mostly in the U.S. (-200,000) and the EU (-20,000), and partially offset by 30,000 in other exporting countries.
-World domestic use was a net 520,000 bales fewer, month over month, mostly in Turkey (-400,000), Pakistan (-100,000), and Central Asia (-10,000).
-The supply side cuts dominated those on the demand side, so the bottom line of all these adjustments was a modest 580,000 bale decrease in world ending stocks.
-This adjustment would be historically neutral to price supporting.
+On the demand side, world exports were raised by 80,000 bales month over month, with Brazil (-200,000) being partially offset by West Africa (-70,000) and Mexico (-50,000).
+World domestic use was a net 570,000 bales higher, month over month, mostly in India (500,000), Pakistan (400,000), Vietnam (100,000) and Thailand (20,000), and partially offset by China (-500,000) and Mexico (-50,000).
+The supply side gains dominated those on the demand side, so the bottom line of all these adjustments was a modest 270,000 bale increase in world ending stocks.
+This adjustment would be historically neutral.
+The monthly gains in domestic consumption might be construed as bullish if only because it’s the first time in a while to see increases.

 Fundamental analysis is fairly straightforward in its application.
 However, there are a lot of moving parts and uncertainty in balancing supply and demand variables.
 The price outlook can also be influenced by non-fundamental factors, particularly in the short run.